 Types of Boat Moorings

 There are as many options for mooring your boat as there are potential water and weather conditions.
 A small concrete block might serve well for a quick mooring in calm waters, for example, but it wouldn’t hold up much to a storm.
-A mushroom mooring gives you added strength, and on the most secure end of the spectrum are helical anchors which actually screw into the floor of the body of water to keep your vessel anchored during the roughest conditions.
+A mushroom mooring gives you added strength, and on the most secure end of the spectrum are helical anchors that actually screw into the floor of the body of water to keep your vessel anchored during the roughest conditions.

 It is important that you understand the different options that you have for mooring your boat in different situations.
-Fortunately, it’s not that complicated if you take time to understand the differences.
+Fortunately, it’s not that complicated if you take the time to understand the differences.
 While you could spend hours learning all the types of mooring situations and names of the equipment involved, it really just boils down to one thing: strength.

 Boat Mooring Equipment

 Depending on how you want to moor or dock your boat, there are a number of pieces of equipment that you will need.
 From shackles and chains to ropes and mooring whips, let’s take a look at some of the most common required equipment of any good mooring system.

-Danforth / Cruising anchors: with wide, flat and sharp flukes this type of anchor readily digs itself into mud and sand when it is heavy enough but offers little resistance during the burying operation and also when it is being broken out again.
+With wide, flat and sharp flukes this type of anchor readily digs itself into mud and sand when it is heavy enough but offers little resistance during the burying operation and also when it is being broken out again.
 It has the advantage of folding flat for deck stowage making it ideal for use with smaller vessels, such as boats and personal watercraft that can be trailered.

 Along with a good mooring anchor, you also need the right gear to connect with, starting with two high-quality galvanized chains: one lightweight and one heavy.
 The lighter chain will connect to the heavy one with a swivel shackle to allow for maneuvering, and measures about as long as the water is deep.
 The heavy chain is connected to the mooring anchor and will rest on the ocean floor to provide additional weight.
 The length of the chain should be equal to 1.5 times the depth of the water to provide enough weight for mooring.